 A significant and important by-product of the educational experience is the quality health care provided to patients at all affiliated clinical sites.
-Each Athletic Training Student will learn athletic training concepts in the classroom and practice skills in the laboratory setting and clinical experiences.
-As the Athletic Training Student progresses through the program and develops more skills, he or she will be encouraged to apply their knowledge by assisting with the health care of patients under the direct supervision of a Preceptor.
-Eventually, as the Athletic Training Student progresses and learns to integrate cognitive knowledge and psychomotor clinical skills, he/she will develop the ability to make clinical decisions with the supervision of a Preceptor.
+Each Athletic Training Student (ATS) will learn athletic training concepts in the classroom and practice skills in the laboratory setting and clinical experiences.
+As the ATS progresses through the program and develops more skills, he or she will be encouraged to apply their knowledge by assisting with the health care of patients under the direct supervision of a Preceptor.
+Eventually, as the ATS progresses and learns to integrate cognitive knowledge and psychomotor clinical skills, he/she will develop the ability to make clinical decisions with the supervision of a Preceptor.

-Students within the MSAT program will be expected to make a commitment to their clinical education and assume a great deal of responsibility as they progress and learn.
+ATSs will be expected to make a commitment to their clinical education and assume a great deal of responsibility as they progress and learn.
 Their main function will be to gain clinical proficiency by assisting in the prevention, evaluation, treatment, and rehabilitation of athletic injuries under the direct supervision of a Preceptor.